 When does a wheel bearing need to be replaced?

-The function of a wheel bearing is simple: to enable the wheel spin freely.
+The function of a wheel bearing is simple: allowing the wheel to spin freely.
 There are two types of wheel bearings, tapered roller bearings and ball bearings.
 Today, the majority of cars, SUVs and pickup trucks have maintenance-free double row ball wheel bearings like the one in the image.

 Double row wheel bearing and hub assembly